dont-touch-my-mushroom/dont-touch-my-mushroom.github.io/_posts/shows/2018-09-25-dentist_butterfly.md

 Sporeadic Fungi Improv!

 Join us to laugh with and at one of the few (and therefore one of the best!)
-Zurich's international improv theatre troupe: The Don't Touch my Mushroom team.
-Once again, the fungi’s show will be unscripted, unpredictable, unhinged, and inspired by you, the audience.
-You will not walk out smarter, but you will walk out happier.<!--more--> You might also learn some alternative facts created out of your suggestions and of the players’ random neuron connections.
+Zurich's international improv theatre troupe: The Don't Touch my Mushroom team.<!--more--> Once again, the fungi’s show will be unscripted, unpredictable, unhinged, and inspired by you, the audience.
+You will not walk out smarter, but you will walk out happier.
+You might also learn some alternative facts created out of your suggestions and of the players’ random neuron connections.
 All of this sprinkled with a variety of foreign accents!

 The show is in English.
 Also see